Super League

 The Twelve Clubs

 The current Super League is made up of twelve sides, each carrying distinct identities forged over generations.
-Wigan Warriors remain the sport’s most decorated club, their cherry-and-white hoops synonymous with sustained excellence.
-St Helens, fierce rivals from just a few miles down the East Lancashire Road, have enjoyed remarkable recent dominance, claiming four consecutive Grand Final titles between 2019 and 2022.
-Leeds Rhinos represent the game’s foothold in West Yorkshire’s largest city and have won the Grand Final on multiple occasions.
+Wigan Warriors remain the sport’s most decorated club, while St Helens have enjoyed remarkable recent dominance.

 Hull KR and Hull FC provide the sport with one of its most intense local derbies on Humberside.
 Warrington Wolves are perennial contenders who have reached numerous Grand Finals in the modern era.
 Catalans Dragons, based in Perpignan, offer an international dimension and won the competition in 2021, becoming the first non-English champions.
 Leigh Leopards, rebranded from Centurions, returned to the top flight in 2023 with renewed ambition and investment.
 Huddersfield Giants, Salford Red Devils, Castleford Tigers, and Wakefield Trinity complete the twelve, each contributing to the fierce week-to-week competitiveness that defines the league.